Food Safety

 Aside from date codes, there are familiar phrases on many packaging stating when you should use, sell, or freeze a food product.
 These are not regulated terms, which is one reason they vary across food products and brands.

-Common phrases, as indicated by the USDA, include:
+Common phrases, as indicated by the U.S Department of Agriculture (USDA), include:

 Like the date codes, these phrases also don’t mean a food is unsafe past these dates, but that the food product is no longer guaranteed to be at its freshest outside of these dates.
 Continuing to use them in dishes that require fresh ingredients could result in serving lower-quality food to customers.